Everything you need in art supplies for fashion illustration!

 Why do you need art supplies for fashion illustration?

 Well, it depends why you need your illustrations.
+The need determines the art supplies.

 Let’s think about this for a minute.
 Are you creating fabulous art for business or pleasure?
 Something moody, experimental, exciting, innovative?
 Or for a brand or for personal creative expression?